-The company's profit for the financial year amounted to £1,095,795 (2017: £1,786,193).
+The company's profit for the financial year amounted to £1,281,727 (2018: £1,095,795).

-During the year, the company paid a dividend in the amount of £5,000,000 (2017: £3,516,052).
+During the year, the company paid a dividend of £Nil (2018 : £5,000,000).
+The profit for the current financial year has been transferred to reserves.

-Market conditions are expected to remain challenging in 2019 and the long-term impact of the outcome of the UK EU referendum on consumer confidence and demand remains unclear.
-While the full impact of the UK EU referendum will remain unclear for the medium term, the Directors are confident in the long-term fundamentals of the company and the opportunities from the markets in which it operates.
+Market conditions are expected to remain challenging in 2020.
+While the full impact of the UK EU referendum will remain unclear for the medium term, the directors are confident in the long term fundamentals of the company and the opportunities from the markets in which it operates.